symfony-cmf/symfony-cmf-docs/index.rst

-Symfony CMF Documentation
+﻿Symfony CMF Documentation
 =========================

 Welcome to the official documentation of the `Symfony Content Management Framework`_.

-The Symfony2 Content Management Framework project is organized by the Symfony community and has several sponsoring companies and prominent open source leaders implementing the philosophy of the decoupled CMS.
+The Symfony2 Content Management Framework project is organized by the Symfony community and has several sponsoring companies and prominent open source leaders implementing the philosophy of the `decoupled CMS`_.
 You can read learn more about the project on the `about`_ page.

 This documentation is currently in development and far from complete.
 See `Documentation planning`_ for an overview of the work left to do.
 Want to help?
 Thank you, all help greatly appreciated!
-The source of the `documentation is hosted here`_.
+The source of the `documentation is hosted on github`_.

 Mission Statement
 -----------------